-The devices connected to achieve motor functionality are the MSP430G2553 board, the Jetson Nano Developer Kit, and the motor.
-Upon receiving the signal to close the hatch due to a predator, the MSP430 provides power to the motor, which spins the hatch mechanism, thus closing the access to the feeding chamber.
-The command was programmed to power the motor with a specified PWM signal which establishes which position the motor should rotate until.
-Also, the Jetson Nano sends another signal to the MCU once it no longer detects squirrels.
-This signal tells the MCU to move the motor to the open position once again.
+The devices that will be connected to achieve motor functionality are the MSP430G2553 board, the Jetson Nano 2GB Developer Kit, and the motor.
+Upon receiving the signal to close the hatch due to a predator, the MSP430 will provide power to the motor, which will spin the hatch mechanism, thus closing the access to the feeding chamber.
+The command will be programmed to power the motor with a specified PWM signal which establishes which position the motor should rotate until.
+Also, the Jetson Nano will send another signal to the MCU once it no longer detects squirrels.
+This signal will tell the MCU to move the motor to the open position once again.

-The signal starts on the Jetson Nano Developer Kit.
-This is an enable message telling the microprocessor to move the motor.
-The Jetson Nano Developer Kit is connected to the MSP430 using UART connection.
-It is programmed to send a signal through UART to the board if it senses a feeding predator while using its machine learning technology.
-Once the MSP430 receives the signal, it sends a specific PWM signal to the servo motor.
-This PWM signal enables the motor to move to the new position, either opened or closed.
+The signal will start on the Jetson Nano 2GB Developer Kit.
+This will be an enable message telling the microprocessor to move the motor.
+The Jetson Nano 2GB development kit is connected to the MSP430 using UART connection.
+It will be programmed to send a signal through UART to the board if it senses a feeding predator while using it's machine learning technology.
+Once the MSP430 receives the signal, it will send a specific PWM signal to the servo motor.
+This PWM signal will enable the motor to move to the new position, either opened or closed.
 How the PWM signal works in relation to the servo motor is discussed in section 3.5.1.3.